 One reason why travel is so easy these days is because of credit cards and atm cards.
 It is extremely easy to convert your money into the local currency so you don’t have to worry about buying foreign currency before leaving.
 This is great, but most people have no clue what their bank charges them for this convenience.
 So, if you are not careful, this convenience can cost you lots of money on taxes and fees.
 However, when it comes to finances for your vacation abroad, there are few simple things that you do to make sure you don’t pay extra for your vacation.
 Read on to find the simplest ways for getting the best foreign currency exchange rate while you travel.

 For the financially responsible person it’s pretty easy to get a good credit card in the US.
 No annual fees and pretty much no cost for using the credit card in the US if you have good credit score.
 The choices are numerous with no clear winner.
-However, when it comes to getting a great travel credit card to use in Europe, then the choices get complicated.
+However, when it comes to getting a great travel credit card to use in Europe, then the choices become complicated.
 In the end however, there are only few great choices.
-Read on my quest for finding the best credit cards for international travel.
+Read on about my quest for finding the best credit cards for international travel.

 Having a reliable GPS Unit while traveling seems old fashioned these days because of our cell phones.
 However, they can save you a lot of money and frustration because a GPS unit does not need an expensive mobile phone data plan or wifi signal.
 You just need to have the right maps, turn it on, switch to the right map and it just works.
 This is why I always bring my old and reliable Garmin GPS unit when I travel.
 Read on to see why I purchased a Garmin GPS and how I learned to switch the maps on my Garmin Nuvi GPS.